awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 # Walkthrough: Run the EC2Rescue tool on unreachable instances<a name="automation-ec2rescue"></a>

-EC2Rescue can help you diagnose and troubleshoot problems on EC2 instances for Linux and Windows Server\.
+EC2Rescue can help you diagnose and troubleshoot problems on Amazon Elastic Compute Cloud \(Amazon EC2\) instances for Linux and Windows Server\.
 You can run the tool manually, as described in [Using EC2Rescue for Linux Server](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Linux-Server-EC2Rescue.html) and [Using EC2Rescue for Windows Server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Windows-Server-EC2Rescue.html)\.
 Or, you can run the tool automatically by using Systems Manager Automation and the **AWSSupport\-ExecuteEC2Rescue** runbook\.
+Automation is a capability of AWS Systems Manager\.
 The **AWSSupport\-ExecuteEC2Rescue** runbook is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to use EC2Rescue\.

 You can use the **AWSSupport\-ExecuteEC2Rescue** runbook to troubleshoot and potentially remediate different types of operating system \(OS\) issues\.
 See the following topics for a complete list:

 **Windows**: See *Rescue Action* in [Using EC2Rescue for Windows Server with the Command Line](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-cli.html#ec2rw-rescue)\.

 **Linux** and **macOS**: Some EC2Rescue for Linux modules detect and attempt to remediate issues\.
-For more information, see the [aws\-ec2rescue\-linux](https://github.com/awslabs/aws-ec2rescue-linux/tree/master/docs) documentation for each module on GitHub\.
+For more information, see the [https://github.com/awslabs/aws-ec2rescue-linux/tree/master/docs](https://github.com/awslabs/aws-ec2rescue-linux/tree/master/docs) documentation for each module on GitHub\.

 ## How it works<a name="automation-ec2rescue-how"></a>